We keep the Public Health Privacy Notice under review. It was last reviewed and updated in September 2022.

 Sharing personal data

-Any personal identifiable data is sent or received using secure e-mail.
+Any personal identifiable data is sent or received using secure methods such as secure e-mail.
 All data is stored electronically on encrypted equipment and is managed using the principles of medical confidentiality and data protection.
 The number of staff accessing and handling such data is limited to only those key professionals named on relevant signed information sharing agreements (where applicable), all of whom undertake regular training about data protection and managing personal data.

 In relation to births and deaths, the data will only be processed by our employees in fulfilment of their public health function, and will not be transferred, shared, or otherwise made available to any third party, including any organisations processing data on behalf of the council or in connection with their legal function.